• Skip to primary navigation

 A cheesecloth wrapped standing rib roast on a scale showing it weighs 5 pounds 7.3 ounces.

-After the 4 days, I weighed the roast again it was at 5 pounds 7.3 ounces.
+After the 4 days, I weighed the roast again, it was at 5 pounds 7.3 ounces.
 That is a loss of 4.2 ounces of water weight.
 The meat darkened in color as well.

-At the point it was time to cook the roast.
+At that point, it was time to cook the roast.
 I did mine sous vide.
 This process cooks the roast to the perfect temperature.
 Then I took it out, rubbed it with herb butter, and put it into a 500 degrees oven to brown the outside really fast.
 That butter on the outside made this roast the absolute best we ever had.
 Finger licking good.
 Here is a picture of it.

 A finished standing rib roast covered in herb butter sitting in a sheet pan.

-« Publix Christmas Dinner Guide
+« Publix Christmas Dinner Prices & Tips 2023

 Reader Interactions